aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/managing-x-headers-in-email-messages/_index.md

 ---
-title: How to Add Headers: Managing X-Headers in Email with Aspose.Email
+title: How to Add Headers - Managing X-Headers in Email with Aspose.Email
 linktitle: Managing X-Headers in Email Messages with Aspose.Email
 second_title: Aspose.Email Java Email Management API
 description: Learn how to add headers and set custom email header using Aspose.Email for Java.
 Manage X‑Headers, add metadata, and streamline email processing.